This article offers a high-level overview of how Answer Bot works. It includes the following topics:

 |How do I create a crane?||Folding Origami Birds|

-How does Answer Bot decide which articles to recommend?
+How does Answer Bot Article Recommendations feature decide which article(s) to recommend?

 When an incoming question closely matches with an existing article, they become “neighbors” on the map (as described above) and it’s clear that Answer Bot should recommend the article.
 However, when the closest match is a few streets over, or in a nearby neighborhood, it becomes less certain that the concepts are related.